siennaatsafe/FME-Server-REST-API-Training-2018/README.md

 The full course is made up of two sections.
 These sections are:

+The course is made up of two sections:

-- Interacting with the FME Server REST API
+- ***Interacting with the FME Server REST API***

+ - Getting Started with the REST API

+ - Using an HTTP Caller to make calls to the FME Server

+ - Interacting with Workspaces

+ - Web Services and the REST API

+ - Complex Queries in Postman

+ - Server Administration Tasks

+ - Job Routing

-- Developing with the FME Server REST API
+- *** Developing with the FME Server REST API ***

+ - Best Practices when Building a Web Application

+ - Creating a Dynamically Populated Form

+ - Data Distribution using Google Maps

+ - Data Visualization using ArcGIS

+ - Data Uploads and Downloads

 ## Current Status ##